MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-sell-items-assembled-to-order.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: kit, kitting
-ms.date: 04/01/2020
+ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 4f4681a6355868b384532192a32d1e40af34eb86
+ms.openlocfilehash: 4e7d6380465eed64a7086b9348e1a2261555a024
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3785334"
+ms.locfileid: "3913904"
 ---
 # <a name="sell-items-assembled-to-order"></a>Sell Items Assembled to Order
-If the **Assembly Policy** field on the item card of an assembly item is **Assemble-to-Order**, then the item is not expected to be in inventory, and it must be assembled specifically to a sales order.
+If the **Assembly Policy** field on the item card of an assembly item is **Assemble-to-Order** , then the item is not expected to be in inventory, and it must be assembled specifically to a sales order.
 When you enter the item on a sales order line, then an assembly order is automatically created and linked to the sales order.

 > [!NOTE]
 >  If some assemble-to-order items are already in inventory, then you can deduct that quantity from the assembly order and reserve it from inventory.
 For more information, see [Sell Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md).